Bodily Injuries Sustained in Traffic Accidents

 As automobile and commercial trucking accident lawyers, we often meet individuals who have been hurt, either superficially or seriously in a Maryland traffic collision.
 As experienced trial lawyers skilled in the area of personal injury law, we fully understand the pain and discomfort that a car accident injury can cause a person.
 With more than six million traffic collisions occurring every year in this country, should anyone be surprised at the number of injuries and wrongful deaths that take place on an annual basis.

 Here in Maryland, more than three dozen people die every month as a result of a roadway collision or pedestrian-car crash.
 Easily a dozen or more individuals die every month in passenger car accidents in and around cities like Hagerstown, Frederick, Rockville and Bowie.
-As Baltimore personal injury lawyers, the legal team at Lebowitz & Mzhen, LLC, knows how easily a car, truck or motorcycle crash can happen; and how, easier still, drivers and passengers can find themselves lying in a hospital bed with extreme injuries and a dim outlook on the future.
+As Baltimore personal injury lawyers, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, knows how easily a car, truck or motorcycle crash can happen; and how, easier still, drivers and passengers can find themselves lying in a hospital bed with extreme injuries and a dim outlook on the future.

 As experienced trial attorneys, we know that finding a qualified legal professional is critical for anyone who has been seriously injured in a roadway collision.
 The problem is that choosing an attorney is much more difficult when one is incapacitated from a car crash caused by a negligent motorist.
 As bad as many auto accident-related injuries are, it could be argued that fighting with an insurance company over compensation for medical treatment can be even more traumatic than the traffic wreck that led to those injuries.